 Acheiropoieta is a book of experimentally printed offset-lithographed images that offers a visual discursion on themes of miraculous images, chattel slavery, cotton cloth production, the invention of photography, and the political nature of all images.
-A satellite book, Concerning Acheiropoieta,is a small book that discursively considers the images in Acheiropoieta.
+A satellite book, Concerning Acheiropoieta, is a small book that textually reflects on the images in Acheiropoieta.

-Religious claims aside, the idea that Acheiropoieta are examples of unmediated images—images that are formed without any human intervention—is intriguing.
+Religious claims aside, the idea that acheiropoieta are examples of unmediated images—images that are formed without any human intervention—is intriguing.
 Photographs and mirrors used to offer images that were assumed to be unmediated, images that had authority, but photography began to lose its role as trusted reporter very early in its history, and today’s digital editing techniques have made it clearly subject to authorial intervention.
 For a while, daguerreotypes did retain a certain veracity.
 Each one was unique, a particular record of a precise moment, a chemical rendering of an optical condition.
-Add to that the fact that they were made on highly polished silver plates—mirrorlike—made them seem as truthful as a mirror.
+The fact that they were made on highly polished silver plates—mirrorlike—made them seem as truthful as a mirror.

 The loss of meaning and trust in images has been a gradual descent into a world of immersive media, where meaning is a process rather than a destination.
 As artifacts of human contrivance, photographs now lack all authority, semblance of truthfulness, or unquestioned meaning; they seem contingent, lacking any center or substance.
 In fact, most photographs today have no physical existence at all.
 I am interested in how images might be made to seem unmediated, how they might be made to revert to a kind of solidity.